Constantin-E/Minecraft/Assignment6_Masterplan.md

         - grass must come on top of soil
         - wood can only come on top of grass or wood
         - leaves can only come on top of or next to leaves or wood

+Responsibilities:
+- Design: Ilan
+- Initial Matrix with explanation to rest of team: ?
+- Html & CSS creation of Menu: ?
+- functions?
+- Optional: TBD